 #22 "this is the best spaghetti carbonara I've ever had"

-Welcome to A Newsletter #22, also the name of a Taylor Swift song worse than champagne problems.
+Welcome to A Newsletter #22, also the name of a Taylor Swift song.
 A BIG WELCOME to all new subscribers, I am VERY happy to be in your inbox.
 If you’ve found your way over by some miracle but are not yet subscribed, here, let me help you with that:

 In honor of this week's Terrible But Cozy Weather, I had a day that began with a Zoom call at 9 a.m. and ended promptly about an hour after that (i.e. I went directly back into my bed).
 The luxury of working seven days a week is that occasionally, you can decide to take off a random weekday when it suits.
 See also: “Who fucking cares anymore?”